rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. Right Click on __YourFunctionsApp__ node and select Attach Debugger
 <br/><img src="resources/vs_attach_debugger.png" width="50%" />
 1. Set a breakpoint in code where you want the debugger to pause
+1. From here, you can either hover over the code you want to see values for or add the variable to the __Watch__ pad

 #### References